 This entry shows photos from our RV trip to Dayton, WY, the Foothills

 Campground, Scott Park (where the Bighorn races end), and the flooded Tongue River.
 The next entry has

 pictures from our hike through the Tongue River Canyon, which is part of

 TRIP NOTES FROM RAPID CITY, SD TO DAYTON, WY

-only 274 miles to drive to the Foothills Campground in Dayton, WY.
-We
+didn't have very far to drive to the Foothills Campground in Dayton, WY.

 We left Rapid City a little after 10 AM.
 It was a beautiful day for a